hoangsonww/The-MovieVerse-Database/.github/README.md

 There is also a mobile version of The MovieVerse, which is developed using Apache Cordova.
 The mobile application is under review and will be available on the App Store and Google Play Store soon!

 ## Features & Usage

-Welcome to the comprehensive exploration of The MovieVerse, a digital compass to the cinematic universe offering an extensive collection of films across various genres and time periods.

 **Search & Discover:**